-Documents Network Capacity Hea droom Network Development Date Range Up to 2050.
-Consideration to 2050 r range and so can reflec long term network impa natches the DFES date t the uncertainty on cts.
-Planned interventions for the next 10 years.
-Reporting granularity Every year for the first to Every five years beyond 2050. en years.
-I that to the end of Location, magnitude (MW) and timescales of interventions.
-Network coverage All Primary substations NOTE: In Scotland the are considered as Grid and are excluded from t (33/11 kV).
-132/33 kV substations Supply Points (GSPs), his document.
-All Primary substations (33/11 kV).
+Documents Network Capacity Hea adroom Network Development Date Range Up to 2050.
+Consideration to 2050 r range and so can reflec long term network impa t the uncertainty on Planned interventions for the next 10 years.
+Reporting granularity Every year for the first to Every five years beyond 2050.
+Location, magnitude (MW) and timescales of interventions.
+Network coverage All Primary substations NOTE: In Scotland the are considered as Grid and are excluded from t 132/33 kV substations Supply Points (GSPs), All Primary substations (33/11 kV).
 Forecast scenarios Load scenarios based of to 2050. on DFES for all years up Reported headroom Demand Generation Network parameters underlying headroom calculations Thermal loading Voltage Fault level Reverse power flows Evaluation methodology Detailed analysis for the practical.
-Simple tabular comparis to 2050 (loading versus short-term where sons for the longer-term firm capacity).
+Simple tabular comparis to 2050 (loading versus sons for the longer-term